-Clinical Medicine V (PACMD-62512)
+Clinical Medicine V (PACMD-63512)

-The EON module introduces the pathophysiology, clinical manifestations, differential diagnosis, and treatments foracute and chronic disorders involving the ears, eyes, and central and peripheral nervous systems.
-Critical Thinking Sessions are used to integrate and apply the acquired from lectures and readings.
+This module introduces pathophysiology, clinical manifestations, differential diagnosis, and treatments for acute and chronic disorders involving the ears, eyes, and central and peripheral nervous systems, coupled with disorders affecting older adults.
+Critical Thinking Sessions are used to integrate and apply the knowledge acquired from lectures and readings.

-Course Director: Katherine Erdman

-Course Offered: Spring 1, Term 2
+Course Director: Katherine Erdman Course Offered: Spring 1, Term 2

-Clinical Medicine VI (PACMD-62513)
+Clinical Medicine VI (PACMD-63513)

-The EGHOUID module introduces the pathophysiology, clinical manifestations, differential diagnosis and treatments for urgent, acute and chronic disorders involving the endocrine and hematologic systems coupled with disorders effecting older adults and the management of HIV infection.
-Critical Thinking Sessions are used to integrate and apply theacquired from lectures and readings.
+This module introduces the pathophysiology, clinical manifestations, differential diagnosis and treatments for conditions presenting in emergency care, and for acute and chronic disorders involving the endocrine and hematologic systems and the management of clinical infectious disease including HIV infection.
+Critical Thinking Sessions are used to integrate and apply the knowledge acquired from lectures and readings.

+Credit: 3 semester hours

+Course Director: Eric Rasch

-Credit: 2.5 semester hours Course Director: Katherine Erdman Course Offered: Spring 1, Term 3
+Course Offered: Spring 1, Term 3